Torus actions on Alexandrov 4-spaces: Basic topological recognition

-\begin{rem} To achieve a full homeomorphism classification of closed, orientable Alexandrov $4$-spaces with effective and isometric $\soso$-actions it is sufficient to topologically classify the simple Alexandrov $4$-spaces and combine this with the previous homeomorphism classification of Orlik-Raymond \cite{OrlRayI, OrlRayII} and Pao \cite{Pao2,Pao1}.
-We will address this problem elsewhere. \end{rem}
+\begin{rem} To achieve a full homeomorphism classification of closed, orientable Alexandrov $4$-spaces with effective and isometric $\soso$-actions it is sufficient to have a classification of the homeomorphism type of simple Alexandrov $4$-spaces and combine this with the previous homeomorphism classification of Orlik-Raymond \cite{OrlRayI, OrlRayII} and Pao \cite{Pao2,Pao1}. \end{rem}